 The rude woman with a headset led me to the side of the stage.
 Maybe rude was presumptuous of me, especially since I knew what an asshole the man she worked for was.
 Still, she led me to the side of the stage without much more than a nod before she rushed off.

 He didn't know I was here and had no idea I had even been hired in the first place.
 Not that I wanted to be here either.
 I could list a good twenty other things I'd rather be doing than watching the filming of this show.

 I was supposed to be finally thriving.
 I had graduated college with every honor possible thanks to myself and myself alone.
 Worked my ass off in an internship at the best public relations firm in the city full of public relations nightmares.
 And when I graduated college I had my absolute dream job lined up at said firm.

 Then, Esme Cullen walked in our office and fucked up the last four years of my work.
 Being the new girl meant I got the short end of the stick that was the public relations nightmare of Edward Cullen.

 Yes, she was beautiful and kind and unfailingly sweet.
-Sure, she was just trying to help her son, even though he was a thirty-two-year old man who could make his own decisions.
+Sure, she was just trying to help her son, even though he was a thirty-four-year old man who could make his own decisions.
 Still, I had been planting seeds for months.
 Clients I wanted in on, clients who I knew I could work well with.